-When it starts getting cooler here in Texas my kids start asking for Chicken and Dumplings.
+Chicken and Dumplings are one of my kids favorite when it starts getting cooler here in Texas!
 Along time ago my mother-in-law gave me her recipe for dumplings and I botched it for years!
 I have finally figured out the right proportions and now my dumplings are consistently good every single time.
 I hope you enjoy the comfort and warmth this recipe can bring on a cold winter day.

 Old Fashion Chicken and Dumplings

 Yield = 2 ½ Quarts

 - 2 cups flour ( I usually use Gold Medal Flour)

 - 1 cup milk

 - 4 chicken breasts (2 whole split)

 - 2 quarts water

 - ¼ cup flour